KankanD/Batify-Spotify-Web-Clone/README.md

 - Learning and Experimenting
 - Putting the acquired knowledge to test
-- Having fun while working on the project
+- Enjoying while working on a project

 ## Where this clone project stands out?